HOW TO MAKE EMBROIDERY HOOP ORBS

 I knew I wanted to stain these.
 I took the lazy route and didn’t separate the hoops.

-Do as I suggest, not as I d0.
+Do as I suggest, not as I did.

 Take a few minutes to detach the hoops, it made a huge difference in the time it takes to stain and the quality of the finished look.
 I used a foam brush and a small paintbrush to get around the metal fasteners.
 After I stained the embroidery hoops I decided it was harder to stain hoops than furniture.

-The stained orbs looked great with our shelves on the opposite ends of our this updated fireplace.
+The stained orbs looked great with our shelves on the opposite ends of our updated fireplace.

 I figured this out when my drill’s battery died mid-drill.